Defense Department May Have Been Afraid Of Donald Trump Having Authority Over National Guard, Commentator Says

 According to The Washington Post, the Pentagon placed limits on D.C.
 National Guard ahead of the pro-Trump protests to minimize the use of military force.
 Notably, memos issued on Monday and Tuesday prohibited the guardsmen from the following: interacting with protesters except in instances of self-defense; receiving riot gear or ammunition; sharing equipment with local law enforcement; and using air assets or surveillance without the approval of the defense secretary

-The limits were in place because the federal armed forces were not asked to assist with riot or crowd control, The Washington Post reported.
+The limits were in place because the federal armed forces were not asked to assist with riot or crowd control, the publication added.